USSR anti-religious campaign (1928–1941): Muslims

 Sultan Galiev, the Central Asian Marxist leader who had advocated for an independent Marxist state in Central Asia, began to be attacked in 1927.
 From 1927 to 1940 he and his supporters were purged from the CPSU.
 Galiev was arrested and sent to penal servitude; he was later executed in 1940.
-Many Muslims who had supported a united Muslim state in Central Asia were targeted and liquidated in the 1930s as traitors.
+A number of Muslims who had supported a united Muslim state in Central Asia were targeted and liquidated in the 1930s as traitors.

 Much of the communist party in Central Asia was composed of believing Muslims, and the state found that it was not pragmatic to eliminate all of them, because of the lack of experience that Russian communist replacements had with Central Asia and the shortage of sufficient numbers of atheist members of the CPSU in those territories.

 Muslims nevertheless were attacked along with the believers of other religions during this period.
 The 1929 law on religious associations for the whole country was implemented in Central Asia by the dissolution of all Islamic courts that oversaw rulings on both Sharia and customary law.

 There were 20,000 mosques in Soviet Central Asia in 1917, fewer than 4,000 in 1929 and by 1935 it is known that there were less than 60 still functioning in Uzbekistan, which held half of the Muslim population of Central Asia.
 Muslim clerics encountered the same financial persecution as Christian clergy, and were unable to support themselves.
 There was also a massive decrease in the number of registered Muslim clergy, which left significant amounts of areas without imams or mullahs.
-Many unregistered Muslim clerics continued to practise illegally, however, as well as many Muslim mosques existed illegally without registration.
+A number of unregistered Muslim clerics continued to practise illegally, however, as well as multiple Muslim mosques existed illegally without registration.
 The unregistered mosques along with the registered ones, still represented a tiny fraction of the number of mosques in the region of Central Asia in 1917.

 Many Muslim clerics were arrested and executed during Stalin's purges.
 The campaign against Islam in the 1930s was directly linked with the physical annihilation of the "Islamic" nationalistic communists of the Central Asian parts of the USSR.
 In 1936 there was an "unmasking" of the supreme Muslim Mufti of Ufa as a Japanese and German agent who had turned the entire Muslim Spiritual Administration of Ufa into a giant espionage network.
 In some parts of the Caucasus, the anti-religious campaign and attacks against Islam provoked guerrilla warfare that Soviet troops were brought in to suppress.